Complete the search form below to find cheap car hire in Coolangatta

 At DriveNow we have been comparing prices on car hire in Coolangatta for over 13 years, making it easy for thousands of travellers to find a better deal, all backed by our lowest price guarantee.

 DriveNow’s automated system allows you quickly and easily compare offers from Australia’s most trusted and well known car rental brands.
-Discover cheap car rental in Coolangatta or secure a great price on car hire at Coolangatta Airport from suppliers such as Avis, Hertz, Budget, Europcar, and Thrifty, among others.
+Discover cheap car rental in Coolangatta or secure a great price on car hire at Gold Coast airport from suppliers such as Avis, Hertz, Budget, Europcar, and Thrifty, among others.

 Ready to secure a hire car in Coolangatta and pocket the savings?

 Booking online is hassle-free.
-Specify your dates of travel and desired pickup location, choose from a wide selection of car rentals from Coolangatta Airport of one of the many city depots, and confirm your rental to lock in the best available rate.
+Specify your dates of travel and desired pickup location, choose from a selection of car rental options in the Coolangatta area, and confirm your rental to lock in the best available rate.
 Once you’re done, DriveNow will email you an instant booking confirmation direct to your inbox.

 Coolangatta isn’t a giant area, which is great for visitors who are looking for a simpler holiday.
 The manageable size means you’ll never be too far from the esplanade, the main drag in town where most of the best food and drink is located.
 It’s on or near this stretch that you’ll also find most of the best accommodation options.
 Funnily enough, these will not only keep you near all the great amenities and services you need for a quality holiday; they will also put you just a short stroll away from the delightful Coolangatta coastline and all that it has to offer.